 How do you prepare your dog for their x-ray appointment?

 A single radiographic session is not hazardous for your dog, but depending on your dog’s personality, the extent of the injury and the area being x-rayed, a sedative or anesthesia may be administered.
-If sedation or anesthesia is required, your pet should be fasted for approximately 8 hours prior.
+If sedation or anesthesia is required, your pet should have fasted for approximately eight hours prior.
 Any clothing or harnesses may need to be removed for imaging purposes.

 How much do dog x-ray examinations cost?